 We’d suggest booking accommodation in advance especially in the months of July and August, the peak season for the Camino.
 There are many albergues, hostels, hotels, and apartments in Santiago for any budget.

-If you have time and strength you can continue walking from Santiago de Compostela to Finisterre – a beautiful 3-4 day walk with beautiful forest and sea scenery.
+If you have time after spending a couple of o days in Santiago you can continue walking from to Finisterre.
+The Camino Finisterre is a beautiful 3-4 day walk that offers spectacular forest and sea scenery.
 If you don’t have time to walk to Finisterre you can do a day bus tour from Santiago to Finisterre and Muxía.
-There are many other amazing things to do in Santiago de Compostela to keep you busy for a couple of days.
+There are many other amazing things to do in Santiago de Compostela.

 Places to stay between Padrón and Santiago